-Domestic violence is about power and control.
+domestic violence is about power and control.

-Domestic violence is more than physical assaults.
+It is more than physical assaults.
 Abusers may use a combination of tactics to gain or maintain control in a relationship.
 Domestic violence can include sexual, spiritual, verbal, emotional, psychological, and physical abuse.
 Abusers also use threats of harm, isolation, privilege, jealousy, finances, children, and systems—such as Welfare, Immigration, or Child Protective Services—to exert power over their victims.
 Stalking is also a form of domestic violence.

-You are not responsible for the abuse!
+You are not responsible for the abuse

 Batterers often blame their abusive behavior on drugs or alcohol, stress, childhood abuse, or their partner.
 If your partner’s behavior makes you feel unsafe, you are not to blame.
 If you have experienced abuse, you may have feelings of isolation, fear, shame, and hopelessness.
 That’s normal and okay.
 You are not responsible for someone else’s violence.

 It is a crime if someone physically hurts or threatens you.
 No one has the right to hurt you, even if that person is a spouse, partner, or family member.

 You are not Alone